News & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesAlumni

 You will be assessed in either a performance or coaching role in their chosen sport, for which you must be competing regularly in you chosen sport, Alongside this, you will also complete a verbal analysis of a performer in your chosen sport, analysing their strengths and weaknesses, and suggesting a suitable training programme.

-Track or road cycling
+Cycling Track or road cycling only

 To help prepare yourself for this course, we recommend that you visit the PE and Sport department at one of our open days which run from October to January each year.
 We also recommend that you attend taster sessions in Physical Education at our Wyke Start taster event in July.
 Summer work will also be available for you to complete following Wyke Start helping to prepare you for your first few weeks on the course.